 Estate Recovery is the process by which Medicaid attempts to recoup whatever benefits it paid for on nursing home care through recollecting your estate.
 After the death of those 55 or older, states must seek this recovery of payments for services provided through either a trust previously set up or through claiming the home.
 There are certain situations where Medicaid cannot collect on the home in the event of someone’s death.
-In the case that a spouse, disabled or blind child, child under the age of 21, or a sibling with an equity interest lives in the home, the home is protected from Estate Recovery.
+In the case that a spouse, disabled or blind child, a child under the age of 21, or a sibling with an equity interest lives in the home, the home is protected from Estate Recovery.
 Families can also file to waive Estate Recovery when it appears as if it would cause an undue hardship.

 What Is Medicaid Liens on a Property?

-States often use something called a “liens” to protect their right to recover past Medicaid spending through property when the owner or certain relatives no longer need it.
+States often use something called a “liens” to protect their right to recover past Medicaid spending through a property when the owner or certain relatives no longer need it.
 Liens can prevent owners from giving away or selling their home in a way that would compromise the equity of their property.
 Overall, liens are a protective measure favoring Medicaid.

 The Tax Equity and Fiscal Responsibility Act (TERFA) – also known as a pre-death lien – is used/placed against homes of some permanently institutionalized living patients and is filed in land evidence records.
-This is the only type of lien that can be placed before the death of a Medicaid recipient whose benefits are being correctly paid for, and is not expected to ever return home.
-In this situation, the interests of Medicaid are given precedence over those of adult children or others with some claim on the institutionalized patients home.
+This is the only type of lien that can be placed before the death of a Medicaid recipient whose benefits are being correctly paid for and is not expected to ever return home.
+In this situation, the interests of Medicaid are given precedence over those of adult children or others with some claim on the institutionalized patients’ home.
 Granted, there are restrictions on these kinds of liens.
-For example: the recipient has to be found permanently institutionalized by a hearing.
-Additionally, this lien cannot be placed if a spouse, child under 21, or permanently disable child of any age are living in the home, and if a sibling with an equity interest in the home has lawfully resided there for 1 year prior to the institutionalization of the recipient.
+For example, the recipient has to be found permanently institutionalized by a hearing.
+Additionally, this lien cannot be placed if a spouse, child under 21, or permanently disabled child of any age are living in the home, and if a sibling with an equity interest in the home has lawfully resided there for 1 year prior to the institutionalization of the recipient.

 States may file post-death liens against the personal property of those receiving Medicaid services after the age of 55 and as well as those that are permanently institutionalized.
 So far, twenty-seven states have used these kinds of liens on probated assets as a part of their estate recovery programs.
-These programs are ever evolving as states try to cope with budgeting and spending priorities.
+These programs are ever-evolving as states try to cope with budgeting and spending priorities.
 Different states have different laws in regards to these kinds of liens so it’s important to check your state’s regulation on these claims.

 How to Protect Yourself from Medicaid Taking Your House